Special functions

 and humidity

-variables and then calculate its product
+variables and then calculates its product.

 fill_missing(temperature * humidity, fill_value = 1)